l7mp/stunner/doc/DEPLOYMENT.md

 In the symmetric mode the following rules apply for setting up the [ICE server configuration](/README.md#configuring-webrtc-clients):
-* set STUNner as the *only* TURN server and configure *no* STUN servers on both the clients and the server, and
+* on both the clients and the server set STUNner as the *only* TURN server and configure *no* STUN servers, and
 * set the `iceTransportPolicy` to `relay` on both sides.

-Note that the `iceTransportPolicy: relay` setting is mandatory in this case, otherwise the connection falls back to the asymmetric mode (this is a consequence of the way [ICE orders priorities](https://www.ietf.org/rfc/rfc5245.txt) to different connection types).
-Furthermore, it a good practice to configure the STUNner TURN URI in the server-side ICE server configuration with the *internal* IP address and port used by STUNner (i.e., the ClusterIP of the `stunner` Kubernetes service and the corresponding port), otherwise the server might connect via the external LoadBalancer IP causing an unnecessary roundtrip.
+Note that the `iceTransportPolicy: relay` setting is mandatory in this case, otherwise the connection falls back to the asymmetric mode (this is a consequence of the way [ICE assigns priorities](https://www.ietf.org/rfc/rfc5245.txt) to different connection types).
+Furthermore, it is a good practice to configure the STUNner TURN URI in the server-side ICE server configuration with the *internal* IP address and port used by STUNner (i.e., the ClusterIP of the `stunner` Kubernetes service and the corresponding port), otherwise the server might connect via the external LoadBalancer IP causing an unnecessary roundtrip.

-The symmetric mode means more overhead compared to the asymmetric mode, since STUNner now needs to perform the TURN encapsulation/decapsulation for both sides.
+The symmetric mode means more overhead compared to the asymmetric mode, since STUNner now performs TURN encapsulation/decapsulation for both sides.
 However, the symmetric mode comes with certain operational advantages.
-Namely, this is the only ICE mode that would allow STUNner to obscure the internal IP addresses in the ICE candidates from attackers; note that this is not implemented yet, feel free to create an issue if [exposing internal IP addresses](/doc/SECURITY.md) is blocking you from adopting STUNner.
+Namely, this is the only ICE mode that would allow STUNner to obscure the internal IP addresses in the ICE candidates from attackers; note that this is not implemented yet, but feel free to create an issue if [exposing internal IP addresses](/doc/SECURITY.md) is blocking you from adopting STUNner.

 ## Help